Truelite/modian/docs/modian-live-wrapper/chroot-fixups.rst

 Finalize the apt mirror
 =======================

-At this stage, live-wrapper removes the mirrors used only at build time, and sets up the mirrors that will be used in the final live image:
+At this stage, modian-live-wrapper removes the mirrors used only at build time, and sets up the mirrors that will be used in the final live
+image:

 * ``/etc/apt/sources.list`` is removed
 * ``/etc/apt/sources.list.d/inst-*`` files are removed